 We thank you for your cooperation and understanding.

 CURBSIDE WASTE AND RECYCLING

-Effective January 1, 2016 Loraas Disposal has been awarded a 5-Year Contract for Residential Curbside Waste and Recycling Services, as well as Commercial Recycling Services!
+The Town of Wolseley contracts Loraas Disposal as a third-party Waste Collector for Residential Curbside Waste and Recycling Services, as well as Commercial Recycling Services.